Coke, Concho, Irion, Runnels, Schleicher, Sterling and Tom Green Juvenile Board Plan

 B. Appointment of Counsel for Children not Detained at Intake

 i.
 If the child is released from detention and if a petition to adjudicate or a motion to modify is filed, the juvenile court will use the financial forms gathered at intake to make a determination of indigence.
-If no financial information is available, the juvenile court shall promptly summon the child’s parent/guardian/custodian to the court so that financial information may be gathered for a determination of indigence.
+If no financial information is available, the juvenile court shall promptly summon the child’s parent/guardian/custodian to the court or juvenile probation office so that financial information may be gathered for a determination of indigence.

 ii.
 If the court makes a finding of indigence, the court shall appoint an attorney on or before the fifth working day after: